In the Bedroom-2001

 The film gets taken down at least a notch for two anti-gay slurs that are shamefully unnecessary to any plot direction.

-I award Up the Sandbox credit for thinking outside the box and being unconventional but all the parts don’t come together in a cohesive unit leaving me unfulfilled but recognizing the superior qualities.
+I award Up the Sandbox credit for thinking outside the box and being unconventional.
+Still, the parts don’t come together into a cohesive unit, leaving me unfulfilled while recognizing the superior qualities.

 The cover art (see above) is wacky and thought-provoking.